We are here to help with the cost-of-living. Visit our guide to access support.

 We will assess these standards by:

-• Training our frontline staff to ensure that they are able to respond to safeguarding disclosures
+• Training our frontline staff to ensure that they can respond to safeguarding disclosures

 • Monitoring and logging all correspondence